wesrer/Intermediate-Programming-Guide/README.md

 ### Naming

 Naming is very, very important to writing readable code - it's one of the only tools we have to make abstract concepts more approchable.
-However, naming is not taught or stressed in either academic circles or production environments.
+However, naming is not taught or stressed computer science courses or in corporate environments.
 Bad names add unnecessary steepness to the learning curve of codebases.

 Good introduction into the subject matter [Kate Gregory "Naming is Hard: Let's Do Better"](https://www.youtube.com/watch?v=MBRoCdtZOYg)